Are You An INFJ? Depression Could Be A Risk -- Here's Why

 For those unfamiliar with this test, the MBTI Personality Inventory is a set of questions designed to assess your personality in four key areas.
-When you complete each of the questions, you will be placed on four spectra.
-They will measure introversion/extroversion, intuition/sensation, thinking/feeling, and judging/perceiving.
-The first letter of the side toward which you lean on each spectrum will give you a four-letter personality type.
+When you complete each of the questions, you will be placed on four spectra, which measure introversion/extraversion (I/E), intuition/sensation (N/S), thinking/feeling (T/F), and judging/perceiving (J/P).
+The letter closest to your placement on each spectrum produces your four-letter personality type.

-This article is written for the INFJ - introverted, intuitive, feeling, and judging-oriented individuals.
+This article is written for the INFJ—the introverted, intuitive, feeling, and judging-oriented individuals.
 If you are an INFJ, your friends may identify you as the “advocate” or “confidant” of the group.
-You are easy to talk to, very trustworthy, and more than willing to stick your neck out for the people you hold dear.
-These are qualities that make you extremely likeable, and can lead to an abundance of substantive, lifelong relationships.
+You are easy to talk to, trustworthy, and more than willing to stick your neck out for the people you hold dear.
+These are qualities that make you extremely likable and can lead to an abundance of substantive, lifelong relationships.
 Sounds like a great life, right?

 The Atlas Personality

-Previously, this personality type was referred to as the "confidant", and for good reason.
-If you are in a bad place in life and need a place to vent, an INFJ will always have your back.
-When the people they love are hurting, they will hurt right alongside them, and they will not stop until the problem is successfully resolved.
-When this pain is very strong and comes from several different sources, it is easy to see why this can lead to an INFJ feeling depressed.
+This personality type is known as “the confidant” for good reason.
+When the people they love are hurting, INFJs will hurt right alongside them, and they will not stop until the problem is successfully resolved.
+When this pain is very strong and comes from several different sources, it is easy to see why this can contribute to INFJs being prone to depression.

-When you are known as the shoulder to cry on, there is a lot of pressure for you to maintain that role indefinitely.
-What happens, then, when you need a shoulder to cry on for once?
-For many INFJs, the answer is simply "you don’t get one."
-Yet we wonder why for INFJs, depression can seem like a risk.
+When you are known as the “confidant,”you can feel a lot of pressure to maintain that role indefinitely.
+But what about when you need a shoulder to cry on?
+For many INFJs, the answer is simply, “you don’t get one.”

 Social, Yet Isolated